StanfordMSL/msl_quad/docs/source/index.rst

   requests.
 New code will be reviewed before merging into the codebase.

 - If contributing to documentation, this cheatsheet_ can help if you are unfamiliar with Markdown or RST.
+Make sure to check out our :doc:`full style guide. <contributing/rst_style_guide>`

 .. _our github: https://github.com/StanfordMSL/msl_quad/issues
 .. _cheatsheet: https://hyperpolyglot.org/lightweight-markup